sikhamohan/sikhaputhanveedu/README.md

 # 👋 Hi, I'm Sikha!

-I'm a passionate cybersecurity professional specializing in digital forensics, incident response, security operations and penetration testing.
-With a background in software development, digital forensics and security operations, I help organizations strengthen their security posture by building secure and resilient systems tailored to their needs.
+I'm a passionate cybersecurity professional specializing in SIEM engineering, digital forensics, incident response, security operations and penetration testing.
+With a background in SIEM engineering, software development, digital forensics and security operations, I help organizations strengthen their security posture by building secure and resilient systems tailored to their needs.
 ---

 ## 🔍 About Me